jorgevendramini/Poke-API/README.md

 # Poke-API
-My own poke API repository to work on API's
+My own pokedex repository to work on API's